Allegheny Health Network Doctor Explains Importance Of Coronavirus Herd Immunity

 PITTSBURGH (KDKA) – As we approach spring, people are itching to get out of their houses.

-Whether it’s traveling out of state, going to a restaurant or having a get-together with family, when will we be able to do these things without the fear of COVID-19?READ MORE: Pa.
-Dept. Of Health: State Won't Move Into Phase 1B Of Vaccine Plan Until All Of 1A Is Scheduled
+Whether it’s traveling out of state, going to a restaurant or having a get-together with family, when will we be able to do these things without the fear of COVID-19?READ MORE: Accident On I-79 North Closes One Lane

 “It’s just been dragging and dragging on.
 I’m going to be really happy when it’s all over,” said Michael McGovern.